ilo-token/ilo-token.github.io/CONTRIBUTING.md

 - Make use of linter: Run `deno lint`.
 If a lint rule is deemed unnecessary and more of an annoyance, you can remove it from [`deno.json`](./deno.json).

-As a thank you for contributing, you'll get a shout out in the changelog!
+As a thank you for contributing, you'll get a shout-out in the changelog!

 ## Alternative contact options

-If you have no github account or want to provide feedback privately, these are alternative contact options:
+If you have no GitHub account or want to provide feedback privately, these are alternative contact options:

 - [Google forms](https://docs.google.com/forms/d/e/1FAIpQLSfdDEMbde9mieybZdbZr8haRzNzGsg0BVkuTIzuHaATCdcrlw/viewform?usp=sf_link)